Christening your pet is perhaps an equally daunting process as naming your child.

 Huskies are famously known to be snow dogs, and Blizzard is a name that makes one think of heavy snow.

-It literally means a severe snowstorm.
+It means a severe snowstorm.

 A storm refers to uncontrollable weather, and the name Storm speaks about the powerful personality of the Husky.